basho/basho_docs/source/languages/en/riak/dev/using/search.md

 joan_jett.registers['first_name'].assign('Joan')
 joan_jett.registers['last_name'].assign('Jett')
 # Joan Jett is not an enterprise customers, so we don't need to
-# explictly this flag to enable, as all flags are disabled by default
+# explictly disable this flag, as all flags are disabled by default
 idris_elba.counters['page_visits'].increment(25)
 for interest in ['loving rock and roll', 'being in the Blackhearts']:
     joan_jett.sets['interests'].add(interest)